ritza-co/styleguide.ritza.co/docs/ritza's-writing-rules/Style.md

 * ❌ It's easy to add new widgets using Acme's tool.
 Click `menu` -> `add widget`.
 * ✅ To add a new widget using Acme's tool, click `menu` -> `add widget`.

+#### Avoid relying on formatting for emphasis

+It's occasionally useful to use **bold** to draw the reader's attention to something, but this should be done very sparingly, and never for whole phrases or sentences at a time.
+Generally use **bold** or _italics_, but never mix them in the same document, unless there is a well-defined convention of when to use which.

+Never use underlining, unless there is a well-defined existing convention about what it means in a specific context.

+Rather use word order, sentence structure, and punctuation to draw the reader's attention to important sections where possible.

 ## Structure

 The structure of your article helps to present information in the clearest way.
 Here are some things to keep in mind regarding structure: